ngbeslhang/Rotom/design_spec.md

+# Ideas

 ***NOTE***: Everything here should be considered as self-notes, however suggestions are welcomed.

 ## `tldlist` command

-- Now that https://tld-list.com has updated their UI and introduced domain availability search I could scrap the site and create a command using the data.
+- Now that [tldlist.com](https://tld-list.com) has updated their UI and introduced domain availability search I could scrap the site and create a command using the data.
   - Aliases: `tld`, `domain`

 ## Language pack implementation

 A cog must be able to use the language system like this:

 ```py